chromebook-windows/lick/README.md

    * Setup the system as you would on any other Chromebook.

 Step 2: [Disable Write Protect](https://wiki.mrchromebox.tech/Firmware_Write_Protect#Hardware_Write_Protection)
-   > WARNING:
-   > This requires opening up your Chromebook.

    * Unscrew and remove the back cover.
    * Disconnect the battery.